-He’s attracting plenty of interest from the East Midlands as his team sit ninth in the Premier League table heading in to the international break, with nine points from their opening seven games, including that statement 4-0 victory against United.
+He’s attracting plenty of interest from the East Midlands as his team sit ninth in the Premier League table, with 14 points from their opening 11 games, including that statement 4-0 victory against United.

 Former Burnley boss Sean Dyche will likely be back in the Premier League soon, with Bournemouth – and potentially Leicester – sniffing around for a new manager.

 Premier League owners know what they’re going to get with Dyche and he’s the ideal appointment to help a team who are in free fall.